 The spacious outdoor entertainment and BBQ area.

-There are several bars and outdoor areas that serve a range of drinks and a separate gaming facility to ensure privacy.
+There are several bars and outdoor areas that serve a range of drinks and separate TAB facilities to ensure privacy.

 Why not plan your next trip to this exciting upbeat village and stay at the historic Gardner’s Inn, the perfect location to enjoy the unspoilt beauty of the Blue Mountains heritage listed National Park and a myriad of local attractions and places of interest for both the young, the not so young and those still young at heart.